Frequently Asked Questions, visitor info and tips for tourists

 It is not exactly secret Mazatlan tourist information that most merchants, hotels, restaurants, and bars offer poor exchange rates compared to banks -- or even Casas de Cambio -- and it is in the visitors' best interest to pay in pesos.

 One of our most important Mazatlan travel tips: the best places to exchange dollars, Canadian dollars, Euros or other convertable currencies into pesos are almost always banks (not Casas de Cambio).
-Additional Mazatlan tourist info about bank locations and hours can be found in the Banks & ATM section of this website.

 The currency of Mexico is the peso -- use it.